-The Board noted that the woman is standing with no bikini top on and as a still image the viewer does not know why she is not wearing a top.
+The Board noted that in image 1, the woman is standing with no bikini top on and as a still image the viewer does not know why she is not wearing a top.

 The Board agreed that this is a flirtatious and cheeky pose but that she does not reveal her breasts.